 Rolling loose change is a tiresome chore.
 Many people use coin-counting kiosks, found in grocery stores and malls, which quickly convert your loose change into paper currency.
 This convenience comes at a steep price, however, with companies like Coinstar charging a hefty 11.9 percent processing fee.

 Skip this fee by rolling your change at home.
 You can buy coin wrappers at a discount store, or buy a small coin-counting machine for home use.

 If you insist on hauling your loose change out of the house, most banks offer free coin counting to their customers.
 Bank of Montreal Coin Counters are free to use for both BMO and non-BMO customers.

 TD added coin counting machines earlier this year.
 The service is free to TD customers, but non-TD customers will be charged 8 percent!

 You’re allowed to check your credit report to see what information financial institutions are sharing about your credit history.

 It’s a good idea to make sure the information is correct before you apply for a loan or mortgage.
-However, the consumer reporting agencies want you to pay $15, despite the fact it’s your right to get it for free once every 12 months.
+However, the consumer reporting agencies want you to pay $15 to order your credit report online, despite the fact it’s your right to get it for free.